lmarquar/Raspberry_Pi_5_Setup/README.md

 # Raspberry_Pi_5_Setup
 Or how to Homecloud!

 this is what i need to get my current config running.
 It consists of Fritzbox-Network, [RaspberryPi5+NVMe Base Projekt](https://www.etsy.com/de-en/listing/1732482582/), strato-domain, nextcloud-aio.
 I use it to manage almost everything digital: Storage, Email, Conctacts, Calendar, todo-Lists, Passwords and even Office tasks.
-It runs fairly well, it has no running costs and is a solid alternative to just having all your information floating out there in hands of google, aws or whom-ever.
+It runs okay, it has no running costs and will get better in future for sure!
+An alternative to just having all your information floating out there in hands of google, aws or whom-ever.
 Feel free to grab and interact!

 ## Os:
 - PiOs Lite Download with SSH enabled.
 Continue once you can acess with SSH from your pc.